-Schwarzenberg Square is a large square in the 3rd district of Vienna, connecting the Kärntner Ringsection of the Ringstraße and Lothringer street with Schwarzenberg Palace and, a little further, Rennweg street and Belvedere Palace
+Schwarzenberg Square is a large square in the 3rd district of Vienna, connecting the Kärntner Ringsection of the Ringstraße and Lothringer street with Schwarzenberg Palace and, a little further, Rennweg street and Belvedere Palace.

 Schwarzenberg square is located on land of the former Vienna Glacis_ an artificial slope as part castle or fortresses.
 The glacis part was closed after the demolition of the city walls in the years from 1858 to 1863 and construction of magnificent buildings in this area started in the second half of the 19th century.
 During the 19th, Schwarzenbergplatz was one of the most prestigious addresses in the city and aristocrats erected plenty of stately buildings around the square.